blekenbleu/blekenbleu.github.io/GitHubPages.md

 and Jekyll insists on creating that repository directory, so first install Jekyll on a local PC.

+Note: Jekyll is *NOT* separately installed.
+Configuring `'github-pages'` in Gemfile enables builds using `jekyll build`
+and previewing pages locally using `jekyll serve`.

 ## Install [Git for Windows](https://gitforwindows.org/)
 ... which uses MINGW64 for Git Bash

-### Install [Ruby](https://rubyinstaller.org/downloads/) with Dev toolchain;
+### Install [Ruby](https://rubyinstaller.org/downloads/) with Dev toolchain
-GitHub was totally unclear about that, but
+GitHub was unclear, but `"MSYS2 is required to install gems with C extensions"`
-"MSYS2 is required to install gems with C extensions" Pressed Enter for options 1,2,3; get many, many messages, including a final prompt that seemingly wanted to start over...??!!
+Pressed Enter for options 1,2,3; get many, many messages,
+including a final prompt that seemingly wanted to start over...??!!

 ### Invoke commands from Git Bash